 Natural Progression Experiences

 Children have been doing and watching every day.
-The do things they don’t have the words to describe.
+They do things with ease that they haven’t practiced the words to describe.
 Things happen around them, and they take it in.
 For example, they may know how to open a bubbles jar and blow bubbles but may not have the vocabulary or be able to describe the sequence in words.
 Natural Progression Experiences provide a routine opportunity and a humorous provocation for children to express that knowledge in language.

 Convention for Leading

-Let us assume that the four children I meet with tomorrow all know about polishing shoes, and I want to present a Natural Progression Experience.
+Let us assume that the four children I meet with tomorrow all know about opening a package that comes in the mail, and I want to use that sequence for a Natural Progression Experience.

 I retain control of the materials so the children talk, not show me.
-The children naturally want to show what to do using their hands, the normal way to communicate, and not the abnormal, difficult way to communicate using English words.
-For young children, it’s really hard to restrain their hands and verbally encode actions that they can do so well.
+The children naturally want to get their hands on it to demonstrate.
+That’s the normal way to communicate and not the abnormal, difficult way to communicate using words.
+For young children, it’s really hard to restrain their hands and only speak about something they can do so well.

 Natural Progression activities initially hinder the motor cortex — not using the parts of the brian in the top image — and tease them into using less well developed language areas of the brain — using the complex brain area integration in the lower image.
 At this point in their lives, they really can’t do both at the same time.
 Give them something in their hands, and they don’t usually talk.
 This unusual control of the materials may take some getting used to, but they’ll soon learn the game, because it’s fun, and they learn that they get a full chance to handle the stuff soon.